JakWai01/http-server/README.md

 ## 1. Introduction

-The following Tutorial will instruct the reader on deploying a containerized Go apllication in a Docker container image and run that container on a Kubernetes cluster.
+The following Tutorial will instruct the reader on deploying a containerized Go application in a Docker container image and run that container on a Kubernetes cluster.
 Therefore we will build a simple HTTP Server.

 ### Requirements